“Thou Shall Not Kill” and Animals

 Certain people that promote animal rights and vegetarianism push the idea that killing animals is not allowed in the Bible according to the sixth commandment “thou shall not kill” (Exodus 20: 13).
 But this commandment does not apply to animals, it applies only to the unlawful murder of humans.

 Then, God allowed Noah to eat the flesh of animals (Genesis 9:1-6).
 This was not the original will of the Creator that His creatures should consume one another.
 He had given man plants for food (Genesis 1:29).
-But with the temporary destruction of all plant life during the Flood and the exhaustion of the food supplies that were taken into the ark, an emergency arose that God met by giving permission to eat the flesh of animals.
+But with the temporary destruction of all plant life during the Flood and the exhaustion of the food supplies that were taken into the ark, an emergency arose that God met by allowing people to eat the meat of animals.

 In His service,